+More About You

-More About You: This section is shared with universities so they can support you.
-Please speak to a member of the sixth form team if you would like to talk though what to put in this section.
+This section is shared with universities so they can support you.
+It is important to highlight any support you will need.
+The information does not influence any decision making.
+Please speak to a member of the sixth form team if you would like to talk though what to enter in this section.